Kakalanp/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List
+# Leaderboard

-> This is a project that let's you see a list of scores, it isn't functional yet.
+> This is a project that let's you see a list of scores using an API, you can add ypur own and it will be saved on the list forever!

 ## Built With